cado-security/product-help/docs/cado-response/deploy/azure/azure-deploy.md

 10. Deploy by running the following commands in the directory `azure/cado/`

-    `terraform init` followed by `terraform apply`
+    `terraform init` followed by `terraform plan`.
+Once you confirm the plan looks correct, you can then run `terraform apply`

-    You can review settings before deploying by running `terraform plan`

 11. Make a note of the IP Address and the full Resource Id (/subscription/.../cado-main-vm) in the logs e.g.: